 What Is A Thesis?

-A thesis should represent a master student's significant contribution to the field of Industrial and Manufacturing Systems Engineering.
-A thesis should be based upon the knowledge and methods learned in the classes leading to a MS ISE degree and should incorporate this knowledge in a logical, novel, and creative way to solve some type of an industrial and manufacturing systems engineering problem.
+A thesis should represent a master student's significant contribution to the field of Industrial and Systems Engineering.
+A thesis should be based upon the knowledge and methods learned in the classes leading to a MS ISE degree and should incorporate this knowledge in a logical, novel, and creative way to solve some type of an industrial and systems engineering problem.

 There are many different types of thesis possible: